junxit/us-congress-bills-112/bill.md

 ---
 legis-num: S. 3187
-congress: 112th CONGRESS
+congress: One Hundred Twelfth Congress of the United States of America
 session: 2d Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 3187

-That the bill from the Senate (S. 3187) entitled “An Act to amend the Federal Food, Drug, and Cosmetic Act to revise and extend the user-fee programs for prescription drugs and medical devices, to establish user-fee programs for generic drugs and biosimilars, and for other purposes.”, do pass with the following
+> To amend the Federal Food, Drug, and Cosmetic Act to revise and extend the user-fee programs for prescription drugs and medical devices, to establish user-fee programs for generic drugs and biosimilars, and for other purposes.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title